 Yes you can use honey or rice maple syrup instead of maple syrup.
 Just ensure that you whisk it with the coconut oil, so that it is combined well and does not separate.

-Here are some more raw chocolate recipes for you to try:
+Here are some variations of this recipe for you to try:

 - ½ cup coconut oil

 - 2 – 3 tablespoons maple syrup or rice malt syrup, honey OR to make it Keto add 1/4 – 1/2 teaspoon organic liquid stevia

 - Toast coconut.
 Place shredded coconut in a fry pan on medium heat and cook for 5 minutes until lightly golden and toasted.

 - Make Chocolate.
 Melt the coconut oil in a saucepan on low heat.
 Once melted, remove from heat, add the maple syrup, whisking briskly until well combined.
 Then add the cacao powder, stirring until well mixed through.

 - Combine.
 Place the shredded coconut into the saucepan and stir through the chocolate mixture.
 Spread evenly on a lined baking tray and place in the freezer for 30 – 60 minutes to set.

 - Slice.
 Slice in desired sized pieces and serve.

 - Store.
 I recommend storing in the freezer to keep it firm.